Esther F. Lardent, Esq.

 Esther also served in the ABA’s House of Delegates and has served as chair or member of numerous ABA committees and task forces, including the Commission on Immigration, Consortium on Legal Services and the Public, Commission on Domestic Violence, Task Force on Terrorism, and various ABA committees on pro bono and legal services.

-Esther received her undergraduate degree, magna cum laude, from Brown University, and her J.D. was awarded by the University of Chicago.
-Esther has received a number of awards in recognition of her public service contributions, including the Exemplar Award from the National Legal Aid and Defender Association, the Philadelphia Bar Association Founder Award, the William Reece Smith, Jr. Award from the National Association of Pro Bono Coordinators, the National Association for Public Interest Law’s Public Service Award, and was named one of the 90 greatest lawyers in Washington, D.C. by the Legal Times.
+Esther received her undergraduate degree, magna cum laude, from Brown University, and her J.D. from the University of Chicago.
+Esther received a number of awards in recognition of her public service contributions, including the Exemplar Award from the National Legal Aid and Defender Association; the Philadelphia Bar Association Founder Award; the William Reece Smith, Jr. Award from the National Association of Pro Bono Coordinators; and the National Association for Public Interest Law’s Public Service Award, and was named one of the 90 greatest lawyers in Washington, D.C. by the Legal Times.
 In 2013, Esther was named one of The American Lawyer’s top 50 innovators.
-More recently, she received Merck & Co., Inc.’s Kenneth C. Frazier Equal Justice Award (2014); the Western Center on Law & Poverty’s Earl Johnson Equal Justice Award (2015); and e American Lawyer’s Lifetime Achievement Award (2015).
+She received Merck & Co., Inc.’s Kenneth C. Frazier Equal Justice Award (2014); the Western Center on Law & Poverty’s Earl Johnson Equal Justice Award (2015); and The American Lawyer’s Lifetime Achievement Award (2015).